La Soupe aux choux: Plot

 Claude Ratinier (Louis de Funès), known as Le Glaude, is an old man who lives on a small farm across the road from his long-time friend Francis Chérasse (Jean Carmet), known as Le Bombé.
 The two are described as the last surviving members of their breed, still living in a rural fashion while the rest of the world has modernized.
 They spend their days getting drunk and eating cabbage soup, while they spend their nights getting drunk and farting.

 One night, their farting summons an alien (Jacques Villeret) from the planet Oxo while Le Bombé is asleep.
 Le Glaude is awake to welcome the alien, who can only communicate in a squealing-siren sound at first.
 Surprised, Le Glaude communicates with the alien through rough sign language and then sends him off with a canister full of cabbage soup.
-The next day, we find out that Le Bombé had seen the flying saucer and Le Glaude tells him that there was no such thing.
-He goes to the police but he is dismissed by them as a loony.
+Le Bombé has seen the flying saucer too, but Le Glaude tells him that there was no such thing.
+He goes to the police but is dismissed as a loony.
 When Le Bombé realizes that no one believes him, he contemplates suicide.
-Worried about his friend, Le Glaude tricks him into hanging himself while he secretly cuts the rope so that he falls when he puts his weight on it in order to show Le Bombé that he does not want to die.
+Worried about his friend, Le Glaude tricks him into hanging himself while he secretly cuts the rope so that he falls when he puts his weight on it.